 This can be charged against any adult who exposes their genitals in a public place in such a manner that could cause alarm or offense.
 It is more serious if there are minors under 16 years of age present.

-With no minors present, indecent exposure is charged as a second-degree misdemeanor, but with minors present, it becomes first-degree.
+With no minors present, indecent exposure is charged as a second-degree misdemeanor, but with minors present, the category of crime becomes first-degree.

 Sexual Offense Sentences